What is Music Therapy?

 Canadian Association for Music Therapy / Association de Musicothérapie du Canada Annual General Meeting, Vancouver, British Columbia, May 6, 1994

-What credentials and training do music therapists have?
+What credentials does a music therapist have?

-Accredited music therapists (MTAs) in Canada are required to complete a bachelor's and graduate degree in music therapy, followed by a 1000-hour supervised clinical internship.
+Accredited music therapists (MTAs) in Canada are required to complete a bachelor and graduate degree in music therapy, followed by a 1000-hour supervised clinical internship.
 When these two components are completed, candidates are required to complete a board certification exam.

 Music therapists work in a wide variety of institutional, community, and private practice settings, with individuals of all ages, abilities, and backgrounds.
 This includes, but is not limited to: autism, down syndrome, acquired brain injury, school settings, palliative care, long term care facilities, neonatal care, substance abuse, mental health, youth at risk, physical disabilities, and speech and language impairments.